Learning When to Translate for Streaming Speech: Experiments

-\textbf{Dataset} MuST-C~\footnote{\url{https://ict.fbk.eu/must-c/}}~\citep{di2019must} is a multilingual speech translation corpus with triplet data sources: source audio, transcripts, and text translations.
-To the best of our knowledge, MuST-C is currently the largest speech translation dataset available.
+\textbf{MuST-C}\footnote{\url{https://ict.fbk.eu/must-c/}}~\citep{di2019must} is a multilingual ST corpus with triplet data sources: source audio, transcripts, and text translations.
+To the best of our knowledge, MuST-C is currently the largest ST dataset available.
 It includes data from English TED talks with auto-aligned transcripts and translations at the sentence level.
 We mainly conduct experiments on English-German and English-French language pairs.
 And we use the dev and tst-COMMON sets as our development and test data, respectively.